kauber/garmin-rundata-ecs-app/README.md

 ---

 ## 📌 Steps to Deploy

+A docker image of the Python FastAPI application can be created using the dockerfile stored in ```/runAnalyzerAPI```

 ### 1️⃣ **FastAPI Application Development**
 - Built a **FastAPI** app to process running data and generate statistics.